kgatman/documentation/docs/ereg/DeployingMappings.md

    * `sudo systemctl daemon-reload`
    * `sudo systemctl enable service_name`

+   !!! note
-   ** Note:when the service has been registered successfully you should see created sym link in ** `/etc/systemd/system/default.target.wants/.`
+       when the service has been registered successfully you should see created sym link in `/etc/systemd/system/default.target.wants/.`

 ##### 3. Configuring **cronjob**
 * configure the cronjob to trigger the services everyday 9 am.